ridgehkr/vite-plugin-fakery/README.md

 Define mock API endpoints in your [Vite](https://vite.dev/) dev server that return structured, auto-generated JSON data from [Faker](https://fakerjs.dev).
 Useful for building and testing UIs without relying on a real backend or wracking your brain trying to make up example content.

-This plugin is compatible with Vite 4.x+.
+This plugin is compatible with Vite 2.x and above.

 ## Table of Contents